ouspg/CompSec/Lab5_ChipWhisperer/README.md

 This option is reserved for next students:

-* Students not living in Oulu so it would not be sensible to visit university and pick up device
+* Students not in Oulu so it would not be sensible to visit university and pick up device
 * Students who can not visit university to pick up device due to the severe risk to their health

 Course assistants provide one remote machine containing ChipWhisperer virtual machine and connected ChipWhisperer device.
-Contact course assistants to reserve time for the machine, SSH keys and more accurate instructions.
+Contact course assistants to reserve time for the machine, receive SSH keys and additional instructions.
-Notice that you will be needing university account and working VPN connection to university network.
+Notice that you need VPN connection to university network.

 ---